What is an iBand?

 Imitation is flattery

 In this arrangement we have 1 iPad playing a beat.
 The other 30 iPads are split into instrument groups.
-Bass, guitar, piano, strings.
+Bass, guitar, piano and strings.
 We invited another class to form a choir and accompany us.
 Finally we added a couple of solos (1:50).

 If you want your iPad music class to flow well, familiarise yourself with the musical material before each session, learn to play all the parts fluently.